scagood/pulsar-eslint/README.md

 ## How do I “bring my own Node”?

-To run your version of Node, `linter-eslint-node` needs to know _where_ your version of Node is, and that question sometimes has a complex answer.
+To run your version of Node, `pulsar-eslint` needs to know _where_ your version of Node is, and that question sometimes has a complex answer.

 The **Path to Node binary** option in this package’s settings will allow you to set the path to your node binary.
 It defaults to the bare value `node`, which will work if `node` is in your `PATH`.